 - How the Public Affairs Council Doubled Their Engagement with New Member Onboarding

 - When Knowing Your Audience is Better Than Knowing Best Practices w/ Andrea Huggins

 Don’t miss out on Dave Gerhardt’s marketing lessons & learnings.
 And hey – just because it’s B2B doesn’t mean it can’t apply to associations as well.
 Dave shares tips on copywriting, positioning, marketing essentials, and more.
 He also runs a paid subscription group on Patreon where you can get even more tips.

-I know, I mentioned his book, but Todd’s podcasts are also a great source of inspiration, particularly The Daily Creative Podcast, which is on hiatus but is a wonderful short listen (most episodes are 2-5 minutes) to start your day.
+I know, I mentioned his book (and his podcast episode with us!), but Todd’s podcasts are also a great source of inspiration, particularly The Daily Creative Podcast, which is on hiatus but is a wonderful short listen (most episodes are 2-5 minutes) to start your day.
 And with 150 episodes, you have something to listen to while it’s on a break.

 Recorded every (business) Wednesday at 5:30 am ET at a coffee shop in Natick, MA, Marketing Over Coffee really feels like you’re just overhearing a conversation at a nearby table.
 I especially loved that they did an episode focusing on neurodiversity in marketing, a critical area of diversity that is only just beginning to get noticed.